-- LeVel33, located on the 57th floor in the Marina Bay Financial Centre, is the world’s highest, urban microbrewery.
+- LeVel33, in the Marina Bay Financial Centre, is the world’s highest, urban microbrewery.
 The brewery has 12 tanks and 2 copper kettles.
 Order a flight of 5 to try the year round craft beers.
 A new seasonal beer is available every quarter.

 - When the elevator doors open on the 33rd floor, visitors are greeted with a view of the copper brewing kettles.